Moms for Liberty Has a 'University.' What Is It Teaching?

 “It is super important that parents are informed about what’s going on in schools and we don’t always feel invited to the conversation or like we know enough and so this M4LU is a whole tool belt of resources to stay current on the information and on how things are implemented and then it allows me to ask intelligent questions of my kids’ teachers and administration,” Ide said.

 Ide has also used M4LU to be more involved in her son’s education.
 Ide’s son attends an IB high school, and says she’s had a hard time accessing curricula.
-While IB programs give teachers flexibility in setting their lesson plans, educators do have to abide by an IB framework, which is set internationally.
+While IB programs give teachers flexibility in setting their lesson plans, it also requires educators to comply with state and local standards.

 Ide says through M4LU, she was able to take a different approach to find out more information about what her son was learning.
-“I can ask [the teacher] specific questions about what I have concerns about or I can even ask the school board member for their CASEL reports, which is the reporting agency for SEL funding,” Ide said.
+“I can ask [the teacher] specific questions about what I have concerns about or I can even ask the school board member for their CASEL reports,” Ide said.
+(CASEL is an advocacy organization that does research on SEL programs.)

 The impact of M4LU programming

-Note: Clarification: A previous version of this article should have said CASEL is an advocacy organization that does research on SEL programs.
-It is not a reporting agency for SEL funding.